hikyuu/QtScrcpy/docs/DEVELOP.md

 ### Stream

-The video [stream] is received from the socket (connected to the server on the device) in a separate thread.
+The video [stream] is received from the m_socket (connected to the server on the device) in a separate thread.

-If a [decoder] is present (i.e. `--no-display` is not set), then it uses _libav_ to decode the H.264 stream from the socket, and notifies the main thread when a new frame is available.
+If a [decoder] is present (i.e. `--no-display` is not set), then it uses _libav_ to decode the H.264 stream from the m_socket, and notifies the main thread when a new frame is available.

 There are two [frames][video_buffer] simultaneously in memory: